College Coaching Process

 Step 3: ADHD Coaching Session and Check-ins

 ADHD coaching sessions vary based on the needs of the client and what topics they bring to the table.
-Coaching sessions can last from 30 minutes to 1 hour.
+Coaching sessions are 45 minutes.
 The first few coaching sessions are typically spent identifying the client’s goals and how they would like to be held accountable.
 A personal coaching agreement is created using the goals and action steps that the client has identified.
 The personal coaching agreement is then signed by the client, coach, and sponsor(s) and serves as a foundation for the coaching relationship.
 The client is able to learn more about themselves and what works for them through having the support of an ADHD coach who knows what they have been through and provides a judgment free space to discuss the challenges they face when trying to accomplish their goals.
 Additionally, Michael shares tools and resources that he has used to support his clients in overcoming the common challenges that people with ADHD face.

 Client or coach initiated check-ins by call, text, or email are commonly used to support the client in between coaching sessions.
 Some clients need a high level of support to achieve their goals and providing a check-in increases the likelihood of follow through on the goals the client has committed to.